 Bars and Restaurants

-There is no shortage of bars or restaurants in Nerja, with well over 300 to choose from.
+There is no shortage of Bars or Restaurants in Nerja, with over 300 to choose from, including many types and flavours.

-The Guide is basically divided into three main sections: Tapas Bars, Other Bars and Restaurants, and based upon the main function of the establishment.
+This Guide is basically divided into three main sections: Tapas Bars – Other Bars – Restaurants, and based upon the main function of the establishment.
 They do often overlap, of course, with bars serving food and restaurants providing a bar service.

 We encourage you to leave your reviews/recommendations and share your experience with others.